Noah Haynes Swayne

-Birth and early life
+Early life

 Swayne was born in Frederick County, Virginia in the uppermost reaches of the Shenandoah Valley, approximately 100 mi northwest of Washington D.C.
 He was the youngest of nine children of Joshua Swayne and Rebecca (Smith) Swayne.
 He was a descendant of Francis Swayne, who emigrated from England in 1710 and settled near Philadelphia.
 After his father died in 1809, Noah was educated locally until enrolling in Jacob Mendendhall's Academy in Waterford, Virginia, a respected Quaker school 1817–18.
 He began to study medicine in Alexandria, Virginia, but abandoned this pursuit after his teacher Dr. George Thornton died in 1819.
 Despite his family having no money to support his continued education, he read law under John Scott and Francis Brooks in Warrenton, Virginia, and was admitted to the Virginia Bar in 1823.
 A devout Quaker (and to date the only Quaker to serve on the Supreme Court), Swayne was deeply opposed to slavery, and in 1824 his abolitionist sentiments caused him to leave Virginia for the free state of Ohio.

 He began a private practice in Coshocton and, in 1825, was elected Coshocton County Attorney.
 Four years later he was elected to the Ohio state legislature.
 In 1830 he was appointed U.S. Attorney for Ohio by Andrew Jackson, and moved to Columbus to take up the new position.

 While serving as U.S. Attorney, Swayne was elected in 1834 to the Columbus City Council, and in 1836 to the Ohio House of Representatives.
 As U.S. Attorney, Swayne became close friends with Supreme Court justice John McLean.
 McLean, by the end of his career, was a strong Republican, and when the party was formed in 1855 Swayne had become an early member and political organizer.

 In 1835, as escalating tensions in the boundary dispute between Ohio and Michigan Territory (the Toledo War) threatened to erupt into violent conflict, Ohio Governor Robert Lucas dispatched Swayne, along with former Congressman William Allen and David T. Disney, to Washington D.C. to confer with President Andrew Jackson.
 The delegation presented Ohio's case and urged the President to act swiftly to address the situation.